Morsmalleo/AhMyth/README.md

 #
 # Usage
 01. Build an AhMyth Payload, or bind an AhMyth payload with an original APK using the *APK Builder*
-02. install the AhMyth payload onto the Victim Android Device using the *Payload URL Masker*, or some other means of social engineering
+02. Install the AhMyth payload onto the Victim Android Device using the *Payload URL Masker*, or some other means of social engineering
 03. Take Control of the Victim Android Device
 #
 A full User Manual for new users of AhMyth is currently being written and will be found in the following Wiki page when it's finished.